-I don’t have a magic wand or crystal ball, but I can help you explore what has happened, your hopes for the future, and the emotions you are experiencing.
+We don’t have a magic wand or crystal ball, but we can help you explore what has happened, your hopes for the future, and the emotions you are experiencing.

 We will work together to understand what you want out of life and what is most meaningful to you – what’s deep inside your heart and soul.